-Enable America was started in the year 2002 by Richard Salem, an attorney, as an organization that was dedicated to assisting people with disabilities to find employment and live independently.
+Enable America is an organization dedicated to assisting people with disabilities find employment and live independently.

 The organization was the first one dedicated entirely to the reduction of unemployment among people with disabilities.
 Enable America takes a two-pronged approach to accomplish their goal, reaching out to members of both the disability community and the business community.

 Enable America hosts Community Connection Meetings across the nation; they are a first step in the creation of a national information-sharing network comprised of local community task forces which are devoted to the elimination of barriers to employment of people with disabilities.
 The organization's second approach is to host a series of business breakfast meetings as a follow-up to their Community Connection Meetings.
 The breakfast meetings will involve managers, business leaders, inspirational speakers, and resource professionals.